 The cost of raw food diet for dogs per month can vary depending on several factors, such as the size of your dog, the ingredients used, and where you purchase the food.

 On average, a 20-pound bag of raw dog food can cost around $40 to $50, and a dog that weighs around 50 pounds may consume around 2-3 pounds of food per day.
 Therefore, the cost per month for a 50-pound dog could be around $80 to $150 per month.

 However, it’s important to note that these are just estimates and the cost of raw dog food can vary depending on your location, the ingredients used, and the brand.
 It’s always a good idea to research the prices of raw dog food in your area and compare them to find the best deals.
 Additionally, you should also factor in the cost of any supplements that may be required.

 It’s also worth noting that you can make your own raw dog food at home, which can be less expensive than buying it pre-made.
 However, it’s important to make sure that the diet is balanced and complete to meet all the nutritional needs of the dog.

 Is raw dog food more expensive than dry dog food?

 Kibble is generally more affordable than raw food because it often contains inexpensive ingredients like cereal, which lacks nutritional value for your pets, and soya, a common protein source in dog food that may trigger allergic reactions in certain dogs.

 Cost of Raw Food Diet for Dogs Conclusion

-Many pet owners are reluctant to feed a raw diet because they think it is too expensive and difficult.
-However, as we have shown, doing dog food this way only runs about $2 to $5 per day.
+Many pet owners are reluctant to feed a raw meals because they think it is too expensive and difficult.
+However, as we have shown, doing dog food this way versus dry food only runs about $2 to $5 per day.
 Knowing how much your dog eats and likes makes it possible to find great raw food ingredients at a low price.
-And the benefits of using raw food in a dog’s diet are well known.
+And the benefits of using raw food in a pet’s diet are well known.